 If you’re looking for the perfect mint julep recipe, you’ve come to the right place!
-We’re Covering all of the details for how to make a mint julep and mint julep ingredients!
+We’re covering all of the details for how to make mint julep and mint julep ingredients!
 This classic cocktail is delicious and refreshing.

-You may not be able to go to the Kentucky Derby this year, but you can bring the taste of it right to your own kitchen.
+You may not be able to go to the Kentucky Derby at Churchill Downs, but you can bring derby day right to your own kitchen.
 Create your own Kentucky Derby bar and bring the festivities to your own home.
 So grab your pewter cups and let the races begin!

 Did you know that the classic mint julep originated in Virginia and may have been consumed by farmers for its medicinal properties?
 It wasn’t until 1938 that it became both the official drink of the Kentucky Derby and the cocktail we recognize today!

-As an effort to showcase Kentucky’s bourbon-making prowess, Derby officials changed up the recipe to include the famed bourbon and voila!
+As an effort to showcase Kentucky’s bourbon-making prowess, Derby officials changed up the recipe to include the famed bourbon, and voila!
 The mint julep we know and love today was born!
 It became the signature drink of the Kentucky Derby in 1938.

-Even though this is a very simple cocktail, there are several ways of making it.
+Even though this is a very simple bourbon cocktail, there are several ways of making it.
 We personally like the ratio below.
 For anyone who feels this drink is strong, add a splash of soda water to it!

 First, make sure you have a classic mint julep cup.
 Just like a Moscow Mule should always be served in a copper mug, a mint julep should be served in a classic sterling silver cup.